Topical Issue: Coalition of Women’s Sports Calls for Comprehensive Review of Gender Inequities

 Here is a statement issued by the NFCA regarding this topic:

-CLUB NEWS, NEWS, REGION RANKINGS NEWS, UNCOMMITTED NEWS
+CLUB NEWS, NEWS, RANKINGS NEWS, UNCOMMITTED NEWS

 Skyler Ball